runemadsen/rune.js/index.md

 r.path(0, 0).lineTo(100, 0).curveTo(100, 100, 0, 100, 0, 0);
 ```

 You can read about these functions in the [documentation](#), but the most important thing is that they all create a new shape object, add it to the stage, and return it.
-This means that you can save the object into a variable or chain functions after each other.
+This means that you can save the object into a variable and chain functions after each other.

 ```js
 var myRect = r.rect(0, 0, 100, 50)